OguzPastirmaci/misc/cluster-resize.md

 The name of the current cluster is `compute-1-hpc`.
 That cluster name is included in all below commands.

-The logs for adding or removing node/nodes will be available in `/opt/oci-hpc/logs` on the bastion after the command finishes running.
+**NOTE:** The logs for adding or removing node/nodes will be available in `/opt/oci-hpc/logs` on the bastion after the command finishes running.

 ## Adding nodes to the cluster